Robust Change Detection for Large-Scale Data Streams: Worst-case asymptotic efficiency score

-The detailed proof of Theorem \ref{thm1} will be postponed in subsection 7.1, and here let us add some comments to better understand the theorem.
-First, our rigorous, non-asymptotic result in (\ref{a} holds no matter how large the number $K$ of features is.
+Second, our rigorous, non-asymptotic results in (\ref{a}) and (\ref{aa}) hold no matter how large the number $K$ of data streams is.
 This allows us to investigate the modern asymptotic regime when the dimension $K$ goes to $\infty.$